By Christopher Graffeo

 Faculty Peer Reviewed

 The power that celebrities have over Americans is undeniable.
-We look to them for guidance on what to listen to, what to wear, and even what to …
+We look to them for guidance on what to listen to, what to wear, and even what …

 By Anna Krigel